banzaicloud/koperator-docs/docs/_index.md

 ![Kafka-operator architecture](./img/kafka-operator-arch.png)

->We took a different approach to what's out there - we believe for a good reason - please read on to understand more about our [design motivations](features/) and some of the [scenarios](scenarios/) which were driving us to create the Banzai Cloud {{< kafka-operator >}}.
+>We took a different approach to what's out there - we believe for a good reason - please read on to understand more about our [design motivations](features/) and some of the [scenarios](scenarios/) which drove us to create the {{< kafka-operator >}}.

 {{% include-headless "doc/kafka-operator-supertubes-intro.md" %}}